Sakshi1823/Sakshi1823/README.md

 ---

-### Who I am
+###

-Third-year B.Tech ECE student at VIT Pune who builds software end-to-end — from Arduino firmware to React frontends.
-I got into web development because circuits alone weren't enough; I wanted to see data move through an entire system, from sensor to screen.
+Third-year B.Tech ECE student at VIT Pune .
+I have strong foundation in Java and full stack development — REST APIs, Spring Boot backends, React frontends, and MySQL.

-I specialize in **Java full stack development**, have a working IoT project connected to a live Firebase backend, and have explored NLP/ML on the side.
-I'm actively looking for **remote internships and freelance web projects** where I can ship real things.
+I'm actively looking for **remote internships and freelance projects**.
+If you have a problem that needs a full stack solution, let's talk.

 ---